well-typed/hs-bindgen-tutorial-nix/readme.md

 use the [Nix package manager](https://nixos.org/download/) to manage installation of `hs-bindgen` and other system dependencies.

-### Overview of Step A: Generate bindings
+### Overview of Method A: Command line client

-First, we generate bindings in two ways:

-1. We use the `hs-bindgen` client with binary name `hs-bindgen-cli`.
+First, we generate bindings using the `hs-bindgen` client with binary name `hs-bindgen-cli`.
 The client generates a set of modules exposing a Haskell interface to the translated C header files.

+We compile our program and link the object files to the shared `libpcap` library object files which need to be available.
+That is, while generating the bindings only requires the C header files to be available, using the generated bindings requires a (compiled) _implementation_ of the interface defined in the C header files.

+### Overview of Method B: Template Haskell interface

-2. We use the `hs-bindgen` Template Haskell interface.
+We use the `hs-bindgen` Template Haskell interface.
 With the Template Haskell interface, we can directly `#include` the C header files in our Haskell source code files.

-### Overview of Step B: Build project using generated bindings

-Second, we compile our program and link the object files to the shared `libpcap` library object files which need to be available.
-That is, while Step A only requires the C header files to be available, Step B requires a (compiled) _implementation_ of the interface defined in the C header files.

 ### System environment, LLVM and Nix